-If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
-Enroll in the new Medicare health plan.
-You will automatically be disenrolled from Bright Advantage (HMO) when your new plan's coverage begins.
-Original Medicare with a separate Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from Bright Advantage (HMO) when your new plan's coverage begins.
+If you would like to switch from our plan to: This is what you should do: Another Medicare health plan Enroll in the new Medicare health plan.
+Your new coverage will begin on the first day of the following month.
+You will automatically be disenrolled from Bright Advantage Special Care (HMO D-SNP) when your new plan's coverage begins.
+Original Medicare with a separate Medicare prescription drug plan Enroll in the new Medicare prescription drug plan.
+Your new coverage will begin on the first day of the following month.
+You will automatically be disenrolled from Bright Advantage Special Care (HMO D-SNP) when your new plan's coverage begins.